-This year the Abergavenny Food Festival celebrated its 19th birthday with a new Chief Executive Aine Morris (most recently Festival Director for Bristol Food Connections).
+In 2017 the Abergavenny Food Festival celebrated its 19th birthday with a new Chief Executive Aine Morris (most recently Festival Director for Bristol Food Connections).
 Nineteen years ago, did we care about food in the same way as we do now?
 I am sure we didn’t.
 Growing from 3000 visitors in 1999, to 35,000 attendees, Aine is set to take this festival further and wider.

 Before I go further, and even you are not in the habit of planning far in advance, please put the dates of the next Abergavenny Food Festival in your diary – 15th and 16th September 2018 and book out the whole weekend not just one day.
 The Abergavenny Food Festival is not to be missed.